 Under the right conditions, the remnant \acp{BH} of \ac{BBH} mergers can go on to merge with other \acp{BH}.
 Such mergers are referred to as \textit{hierarchical mergers}, and are a natural outcome of dynamical assembly of \acp{BBH} in dense stellar systems~\citep{2019PhRvD.100d3027R, 2019MNRAS.486.5008A}.
 Models of dense stellar clusters predict that the most common type of hierarchical mergers involve the merger of a \textit{second-generation} (2G) \ac{BH} with a \textit{first-generation} (1G) \ac{BH}, making up $\approx 10$-$20\%$ of the total mergers from these environments~\citep[e.g.,][]{2020ApJS..247...48K, 2020MNRAS.492.2936A}. \acp{BBH} involving higher-generation \acp{BH} are also predicted, but their rate is suppressed by a factor of at least $\approx 10$ compared to the 2G+1G rate.
 Thus, if the total merger rate of \acp{BBH} in dense stellar systems is high, 2G+1G mergers could make up a significant population of systems detected by the LIGO~\citep{2015CQGra..32g4001L}, Virgo~\citep{2015CQGra..32b4001A} and KAGRA~\citep{2021PTEP.2021eA101A} (LVK) detectors.

 Hierarchical mergers have clear population predictions that allow them to be straightforwardly distinguished from the larger \ac{BBH} population \citep{2017ApJ...840L..24F, 2017PhRvD..95l4046G}.
 This is in contrast to most other formation pathways whose population predictions suffer from large theoretical uncertainties~\citep{ 2020FrASS...7...38M,2022PhR...955....1M, 2022LRR....25....1M}.
 Hierarchical mergers may therefore be the first subpopulation to be confidently identified, even if they should make up a small fraction of the total population.
-Robust predictions of a hierarchically-merged subpopulation include: \begin{enumerate} \item Component spin magnitudes peaked near 0.69~\citep{2017ApJ...840L..24F, 2017PhRvD..95l4046G} \item Isotopically-distributed spin tilts, on account of merging in dense stellar environments~\citep{2016ApJ...832L...2R}, and \item 2G+1G mergers with mass ratios $q$ below $\approx0.6$ \citep{2017PhRvD..95l4046G,2019PhRvD.100d3027R,2020ApJ...900..177K}. \end{enumerate}
+Robust predictions of a hierarchically merged subpopulation include the following: \begin{enumerate} \item Component spin magnitudes peaked near 0.69~\citep{2017ApJ...840L..24F, 2017PhRvD..95l4046G} \item Isotropically distributed spin tilts, on account of merging in dense stellar environments~\citep{2016ApJ...832L...2R}, and \item 2G+1G mergers with mass ratios $q$ below $\approx0.6$ \citep{2017PhRvD..95l4046G,2019PhRvD.100d3027R,2020ApJ...900..177K}. \end{enumerate}

 The LVK collaboration recently published two \ac{BBH} events with parameters that are compatible with these characteristics~\citep{2025ApJ...993L..21A}.
 This motivates the search for a subpopulation of hierarchical mergers on the population level.
-Assuming that hierarchical (2G+1G) mergers follow a primary spin magnitude distribution peaked at $\chi_1 \approx 0.69$ and isotropic spin tilts, we fit for the maximum mass ratio of such a subpopulation.
+Assuming that hierarchical (2G+1G) mergers follow a primary spin-magnitude distribution peaked at $\chi_1 \approx 0.69$ and isotropic spin tilts, we fit for the maximum mass ratio of such a subpopulation.
 We find evidence for the existence of such a subpopulation below mass ratio $q$ of $0.59^{+0.18}_{-0.23}$.
 Assuming that this subpopulation does indeed correspond to a population of 2G+1G \acp{BBH}, we measure the fraction and merger rate of hierarchical mergers in the \ac{BBH} population.
-We also characterize the resultant $q$--$\chi_1$ correlation in the overall \ac{BBH} population, and describe how it naturally leads to the observed correlation between effective spin and mass ratio~\citep{2021ApJ...922L...5C, 2025arXiv250818083T}.
+We also characterize the resultant $q$--$\chi_1$ correlation in the overall \ac{BBH} population and describe how it naturally leads to the observed correlation between effective spin and mass ratio~\citep{2021ApJ...922L...5C, 2025arXiv250818083T}.